-ODU Library Instruction Services contributes to the by helping to advance and scholarship and to foster effective learning experiences for Ohio Dominican University community.
+ODU Library Instruction Services contributes to the by helping to advance by partnering with ODU faculty and staff to foster effective learning experiences for the Ohio Dominican University community.

 - In-class instruction session